dtaylor0/RacketCAS/README.md

 # Symbolic Differentiation

 Computer algebra system in Racket that can be run in the REPL.
-Input equations in list form:
+When using this CAS, equations should be entered in list form.

+For example:

 ```
 '(+ (^ x 9) (cos (* 2 x)) 5)